Why be Jambee in Jambville?

 Pace of life

 A Jambee‘s day may change according to the time of year and the activities going on in the center, especially during events or weekends.
-Jambees work 5 days a week.
+Jambees work 5 days a week throughout their volunteering period.
 In order to provide a scouting experience for all our guests, we need your commitment and flexibility, so it is possible that you will be asked to participate in evening activities such as an international campfire, a trapper’s meal or a night-time nature discovery.

 You don’t need to have any specific skills or knowledge before you arrive.
 What is important is that you share the Jambees‘ spirit: you are eager to learn new things and discover new horizons.
 You are interested by the opportunity to live in a scouting environment, with the curiosity to discover new cultures, other ways of life and the ability to be open-minded.
 You bring with you a lot of energy, a positive attitude, flexibility, and the desire to be outdoors!
 We value the ability to work within a team with optimism and to lead projects collectively for the benefit of the park’s users.

-It is preferable that you have some knowledge of French, or at least the willingness to learn as not everyone in Jambville speaks English.
+It is necessary to you have some knowledge of French, or at least the willingness to learn as not everyone in Jambville speaks English.

 Having a driver’s license is not mandatory but is an advantage because Jambville is in the countryside.
 The city of Paris is not easy to get to from the centre and takes a long time (1h30 walk and 1h by train).